-Github is a distributed version control system which helps to manage the repositories.
+Github is a distributed version control system that helps to manage the repositories.

 To set the basic configurations on github like your name and email.